Graduate Certificate in Public Relations

 The Mayborn Graduate Institute is offering five courses in the certificate program that entails periodic seminars, workshops and other gatherings for professionals designed to teach exceptional writing, editing and other skills needed in the ever-evolving world of nonfiction publishing.

 To enroll in the Mayborn Graduate Institute’s 15-hour Graduate Certificate in Public Relations, candidates will apply to UNT through the Toulouse Graduate School website and will send official transcripts demonstrating completion of a bachelor’s degree or a master’s degree.
 The Graduate Record Examination is not required.
 Departmental admission requirements include submitting a portfolio of professional work including writing samples following these guidelines.
 Portfolio not required if candidate has already earned Accreditation in Public Relations (APR) certification.
-Contact Samra Bufkins at 940-565-2167 (Samra.Bufkins@unt.edu) or the Mayborn graduate advisor at 940-565-4564 (MaybornGraduateInstitute@unt.edu) for more information.
+Contact Samra Bufkins at 940-565-2167 (Samra.Bufkins@unt.edu) or the Mayborn graduate student coordinator at 940-565-4564 (MaybornGraduateInstitute@unt.edu) for more information.

 The courses offered are listed below: